 GiveMN is used to accept donations.

-LuminFire’s fmFlare product is used to import all the submitted forms into the FileMaker-based fmIgnite application for management of both the donors and the recipients.
+LuminFire’s BrilliantForms is used (Gravity Forms and fmFlare) to import all the submitted forms into the FileMaker-based fmIgnite application for management of both the donors and the recipients.
 Additionally, the entire process of selecting and approving potential recipients of financial aid can be tracked within the application.